Identifying and Treating Prostate Cancer

-There is greater risk of prostate cancer due to old age, family history of prostate cancer, and obesity.
-It has been found that, families with history of breast cancer (BRCA1 or BRCA2) present a greater risk of prostate cancer.
-The complications of prostate cancer are evident over a long period of time.
-It is seen as spreading to other nearby organs or travel through the bloodstream or lymph to affect the bones.
+There is greater risk of developing prostate cancer due to old age, family history of prostate cancer, and obesity.
+It has been found that families with a history of breast cancer (BRCA1 or BRCA2) present a greater risk of prostate cancer.
+The complications of prostate cancer are evident over a period of time.
+It is seen as spreading to other nearby organs or can travel through the bloodstream or lymph to affect the bones.
 Prostate cancer can cause urinary incontinence, a condition where the bladder loses control and there is uncontrollable wetting.
-Another complication of prostate cancer is erectile dysfunction, an inability to develop or maintain an erection of the penis during sexual activity.
+Another complication of prostate cancer is erectile dysfunction, an inability to develop or maintain an erection of the penis during sexual intercourse.

 TESTS AND DIAGNOSIS

-Males above 50 years of age should as a matter of routine get tested for prostate cancer, as early diagnosis helps in providing better and effective treatment.
+Males above 50 years of age should get routine tests done for prostate cancer, since an early diagnosis helps in providing better and effective treatment.
 Two tests are prescribed by the doctor as part of diagnosis of prostate cancer.
 Digital rectal exam (DRE) helps to note the size, texture and shape of the prostate gland.
 The Prostate-specific antigen (PSA) Test studies the amount of PSA in the blood.
-Higher level of PSA in the blood indicates prostate infection and possible prostate cancer.
-The transrectal ultrasound helps to evaluate the condition of prostate gland.
+Higher levels of PSA in the blood indicates prostate infection and possible prostate cancer.
+The transrectal ultrasound helps to evaluate the condition of the prostate gland.
 Prostate biopsy may be advised if the doctor finds the case to be complicated.
 The tissue collected from the prostate is analyzed to identify the cancer cells.